-Ireland stands to be a green living capital for the world!!
+To begin and first off, Ireland stands as a green living capital for the world!!

-Outstanding natural resources, an advanced electricity grid and the presence of the world’s leading companies make Ireland the leading location for Green / Clean Technologies.
+As well and furthermore, Ireland’s has Outstanding natural resources.
+Therefore add an advanced electricity grid and the world’s leading companies.
+This combination is going to make Ireland the place for Green / Clean Technologies.

-Ireland is poised on the edge of Europe with some of the best wind and ocean resources in the world.
-These natural resources and Irelands unique human capital are being harnessed to deliver the country’s renewable energy targets, by 2020 Ireland will have:
+Consequently, Ireland is on the edge of Europe and proximity to the best wind and ocean resources in the world.
+Also and almost most of all, Renewable energy is therefore harnessed.
+It’s harnessed to deliver the country’s green targets by 2020.
+Ireland will have:

 Examples of Expertise in Ireland

-March 2010, saw the establishment of IBM’s first Smarter Cities Technologies Centre in Dublin, with an investment of up to € 66m over three years.
-IBM will build a highly skilled and cross-disciplinary team to help cities around the world better understand, interconnect and manage their core communication, water and energy.
+Since March 2010, IBM’s first Smarter Cities Technologies Centre started in Dublin.
+In addition, add-on investments of another € 66m over three years.
+That will as a result help IBM build a highly skilled and cross-disciplinary team.
+As a result that team will be to help cities around the world.
+Seems like, IBM wants to help better understand, interconnect and manage their core communication, between water and energy.

-Researchers at the new Centre will investigate how advanced analytics and visualisation techniques coupled with solutions such as cloud, stream, and high performance computing, can help city authorities make optimal use of resources and so meet the challenges of our increasingly urbanised world, Dr. Katherine Frase, Vice President, Industry Solutions and Emerging Business at IBM Research
+So researchers at the new Centre will investigate how advanced analytics and VR.
+Then coupled with the cloud, video stream, and high performance computing.
+As a result, said combination helps city authorities make optimal use of resources.
+Most of all, it helps meet the challenges of our increasingly urbanised world.

 Intel and IBM’s Smart Bay Initiative

-IBM, Intel, a number of Irish SME’s and the Marine Institute are working on the Smart Bay project, which aims to link surface and underwater sensors and networks to enable environmental research, in the Galway Bay area, off the west coast of Ireland.
-The Smart Bay initiative, aims to establish a greater understanding into marine ecosystems and date will be used for new oil and gas explorations, advance information on coastal flooding, storm surges and rising sea levels.
+First of all, IBM, Intel, a number of Irish SME’s and the Marine Institute are working on the Smart Bay project.
+The project aims to link surface plus underwater sensors and networks to enable environmental research.
+That’s expected in the Galway Bay Area.
+That is on and off the west coast of Ireland.
+Also, the Smart Bay initiative aims to set up a greater understanding into marine ecosystems.
+This effort is to advance tidal information or data.
+That data will as a result help with coastal flooding, storm surges and rising sea levels.

 Green International Financial Services Centre